-The fourth step is to estimate the annual purchased energy, $E{Annual-input}$ (energy input, MJ/year), from the annual hot water demand energy, $E{Annual-output}$ (energy output), using a third-order polynomial whose coefficients (a, b, c) and (a, b, c) are specific to each type of water heater in each climate zone.
+The fourth step is to estimate the annual purchased energy, $E{Annual-input}$ (energy input, MJ/year), from the annual hot water demand energy, $E{Annual-output}$ (energy output), using a third-order polynomial whose coefficients (a, b, c and d) are specific to each type of water heater in each climate zone.
 This is defined in Equation 27.